vime-js/vime/CONTRIBUTING.md

 automatically.
 For example, updating the `currentTime` property will trigger a call to the provider's `setCurrentTime` method.

-It's important to note that changes don't happen immediately but rather asynchronously.
-The player maintains its own queue for processing all state changes, so as updates comes through the events, they are processed and queued to happen in the next render cycle.
+It's important to note that changes don't happen immediately but rather asynchronously, they are processed and queued to happen in the next render cycle.

 There are only "two" simple functions that matter when creating a new Vime component and interacting with the player.
 Let's go through them briefly one at a time.